lukehansell/react-tabs/README.md

 #### Tab

+Tab element to be nested inside a tab container

 ##### props

-- isActive - boolean -
-  whether the tab is the currently selected or not.
 - title - string - the text for the tab header
+- isActive - boolean - is this the active tab?

+#### TabHeader

+Automatically created by the TabContainer for each Tab element given

+#### props

+- onClick - function - handler for when the element is clicked

 ### Rules & Behavior